numsim-group/klimakoffer/milestone6/milestone6_linear_systems.md

 ## Solving Sparse Linear Systems

 There is a myriad of methods to solve linear systems efficiently.
+The choice of the most efficient variant depends on the size of the system, the sparsity of the matrix, the shape of the matrix and its special properties (symmetric, etc.).
+For very large problem sizes, typically, iterative linear system solvers are used that solve the problem approximatively up to a (user defined) accuracy threshold.
+For problem sizes that are relatively small, such as in the case of our 2D EBM with moderate sizes of grids, it is possible to use so-called direct solvers.

-Direct methods are the most reliable methods for solving _small_ linear systems since they obtain an exact solution to the problem to within rounding/conditioning errors.
+Direct methods are the most reliable methods for solving _moderate size_ linear systems since they obtain an exact solution to the problem to within machine precision rounding/conditioning errors.
 The most well known direct method is Gaussian elimination, which reduces the system to a triangular one using row operations.
 Once the system is triangular, the solution can be found via backward substitution.
 Gaussian elimination is considered to be a very expensive method since it requires $\mathcal{O}(2 \ndof^3/3)$ floating point operations.
 Many other alternatives are available in the literature, such as the Cholesky decomposition (for Hermitian, positive-definite matrices), the QR decomposition and the LU decomposition (both for general nonsymmetric systems).
-In next section, LU decomposition is briefly described, as it is the most used and efficient method for real nonsymmetric systems.
+In next section, LU decomposition is briefly described.
+LU decomposition is very effective in case the system matrix does not change (or changes only very rarely), while the right-hand-side vector changes all the time.
+As remarked above, in our EBM approach, the Jacobian of the operator does not change in time and stays constant throughout the simulation, while the right-hand-side vector changes in every time step - an ideal scenario for LU decomposition.

 ### LU Decomposition